 Take a look at the picture below.
 In Epicflow, everything is clearly expressed in Pipeline with corresponding colors.
 Red means a project can hardly cope with uncertainties, yellow demonstrates danger, while blue and green mean projects are quite fine and have enough capacity to cope with unexpected changes.
 As you can see, Project 3 (the first one on the list) needs direct management attention, which is a real constraint.
 You can move your milestones manually to check if these actions bring positive changes to the project state.

 Resource Buffer to Protect Supply & Demand Changes

-The construction field cannot have any buffer as compared with assembly, for instance.
-But they can help each other.
-Instead of hiring another employee, you can substitute a worker from one group with another employee from another group if it’s possible.
+Finally, proper resource management can help you overcome resource shortages.
+Hiring more employees may seem the simplest way to fill in this gap.
+However, hiring a new worker is rather costly and far from effective: the statistics says that it takes about half a year before an organization can pay off the investment in the new employee.
+Instead of hiring another employee, you can substitute a worker from one resource group with an employee from another group if it’s possible.
 Another way is training an employee to perform a different kind of work.
-Anyway, it’s less time and money consuming for a company than hiring a new employee.
-In fact, hiring a new worker costs a company $4,129 according to the Human Capital Benchmarking Report.
+Anyway, it’s less time and money-consuming for a company than hiring a new employee.

 From Macro to Micro Level

 In Epicflow, you can easily have an overview of all your projects and choose one to analyze in detail.
 It’s quite obvious that in every project, some tasks have more room for uncertainty than others.
 The dashed area in the picture denotes the room for uncertainty, so you can control every task in an absolutely easy way.

 This instrument is a map of your team’s duties.
 It has the following peculiarities that will help you directly or indirectly cope with uncertainties:

 - In the Task List, all tasks are ordered according to priorities, and not the scheduled dates.